Vasundhara-Karthik/Vasundhara-Karthik/README.md

 ****<h3>Hey there!
 I'm Vasundhara.</h3>****

 I am a Biology BS-MS '22 graduate🎓 from IISER Tirupati, with a specialization in plant stress biology🌱.
 Currently, I am immersed in microbial genomics for AMR surveillance at Ashoka University.
-I am fueled by my passion to explore Bioinformatics🧬to decode the secrets of life!
+I am fueled by my passion to explore Bioinformatics🧬 to decode the secrets of life!

 My research interests encompass the epigenetic regulation of genes, particularly during stress, delving into comparative genomics, gene regulatory networks (GRNs), and epidemiological modeling in the field of bioinformatics.